 The engine interpolates values between keyframes, resulting in a gradual change in values over time.

 The timeline lets you insert keyframes and change their timing.
 It also defines how long the animation is.

 Each line of the Animation Panel is an animation track.
 Normal and Transform tracks reference node properties.
 Their name or id is a path to the node and the affected property.

 If you animate the wrong property, you can edit a track's path anytime.
 Double click on it and type the new path.
 Play the animation using the "Play from beginning" button (or pressing Shift + D on keyboard) to see the changes instantly.

 Impostazione della scena¶

-The sprite holds an image texture and we animate that sprite to move between two points on the screen.
-For this tutorial use the default Godot Icon as the sprites” texture.
+The sprite holds an image texture.
+We animate that sprite to move between two points on the screen.
+For this tutorial, use the default Godot icon as the sprite's texture.
 As a starting point, move the sprite to a left position on the screen.